itsnoa04/notes/Notes/Array Question 01 - Easy.md

 P2 => every other number in the array until: numberToFind = target - nums[P1]
 P2 = munberToFind
-add 1 to P1 and repeat the process
+add 1 to P1 and reset P2